 - In fact, throughout the series, whether it's getting poked in the rear by a drill, landing ass-first on a cactus, or getting her butt cheeks pinched by a crab's claw, Alexandra tends to receive a lot of rump-targeted pain.

 - This happens to Dick Dastardly as well in Wacky Races when one of his plans to stop the other racers ends up with him in a bushel of cacti.
 Muttley uses a wrench to pluck the needles from Dastardly's keister.

 Dastardly: And remember...you're not plucking a chicken!

 - Disney's theatrical short cartoons seemed unusually interested in Walt's cartoon animals' rear ends—and in particular, administering physical punishment to them when their owner is incapable of escape:

-The Practical Pig (1939) When the Practical Pig catches his brothers lying, his elaborate mechanical lie detector scoops them up, firmly straps them in butt-upwards and paddles their exposed fannies glowing red.
-Earlier in the cartoon the camera (viewing from a low angle that suggests it’s eavesdropping on them) lingers on their butts as they squeeze into tight bathing trunks.
+- In The Practical Pig (1939), the titular character catches his brothers lying.
+His elaborate mechanical lie detector scoops them up, firmly straps them in butt-upwards and paddles their exposed fannies glowing red.
+Earlier in the cartoon, the camera (viewing from a low angle that suggests its eavesdropping on them) lingers on their butts as they squeeze into tight bathing trunks.
 (The shot is particularly curious in the fact they normally run about bare-assed to begin with.)

-Donald Duck seemed particularly prone to wind up in this sort of situation.
-In Modern Inventions (1937) an automated barber’s chair turns Donald upside-down, ties a towel around his feathery fanny and tries to give his tail feathers an unwanted trim.
+- Donald Duck seemed particularly prone to wind up in this sort of situation.
+In Modern Inventions (1937) an automated barbers chair turns Donald upside-down, ties a towel around his feathery fanny and tries to give his tail feathers an unwanted trim.